Service Credit System

-Director (3): The Surprise Scholé Academy Director is responsible for general oversight of the SSA Board.
-The BC is responsible for family registration, class scheduling, website development, acts as the church liaison and oversees building use.
-The Director organizes, plans, schedules and creates meeting agenda items for no fewer than 5 leadership board meetings during the academic year and 1 or more meetings during the summer break.
-The Director will support the following roles: PG and LG Teachers, Learning Symposium Coordinators, Memory Work Leader.
+Board Chair (3): The Surprise Scholé Academy Board Chair (BC) is responsible for general oversight of the SSA Board.
+The BC is responsible for family registration/applications via the SSA website, class scheduling, website development, acts as the church liaison and oversees building use.
+The Chair organizes, plans, schedules for no fewer than 5 operational leadership board meetings during the academic year, 1 or more meetings during the summer break, and at least one strategy planning meeting each academic year.
+The BC will support the following roles: PG and LG Teachers, Memory Work Leader, Little Learners Coordinator

-Co-Director: Melana Salsbury
+Vice-Chair: Melana Salsbury

 Secretary: Kathy Shearer